smallsco/mojave/README.md

 The intent is to allow companies to get a head start on building their bounty snakes, and for competitors to try out strategies prior to the competition.

+## Building
+Install [love-release](https://github.com/MisterDA/love-release), then run `love-release -W -M` from the `mojave` directory.
+This will create a new folder, `releases`, containing zipped binaries for Win32, Win64, and Mac OS X.

+Or, you can run the game directly using [LÖVE](http://www.love2d.org).
+Download and install version 0.10.2, navigate to the `mojave` directory, and run `love --fused .`.
+The `--fused` parameter is important, without it the game's data directory path will not be set correctly.

 ## Usage

 Launching the app for the first time will create a `snakes.json` file located in the game's data directory.